 where $\mathcal{I}$ is the moment of inertia of the rotor, $\hat{L}$ is the angular momentum operator and $\hat{V}$ is the potential operator.
 In case of a linearly-polarized pump, the interaction can be described by the cycle-averaged angular potential

 where $\alpha_{\parallel}$ and $\alpha_{\perp}$ are the parallel and perpendicular polarizability of the molecule, respectively, and $E_0$ is the time-dependent amplitude of the pump field.

-By introducing the dimensionless time $\tau=t\hbar/\mathcal{I}$ and the interaction strength $\epsilon(\tau)=(\alpha_\parallel-\alpha_\perp)E_0^2(\tau)\mathcal{I}/(4\hbar^2)$ the system Hamiltonian~\eqref{ham_initial} simplifies to the form
+By introducing the dimensionless time $\tau=t\hbar/\mathcal{I}$ and the interaction strength $\epsilon(\tau)=(\alpha_\parallel-\alpha_\perp)E_0^2(\tau)\mathcal{I}/(4\hbar^2)$, the system Hamiltonian~\eqref{ham_initial} simplifies to the form

-Note that the angle-invariant term of the potential is omitted, as it does not cause any transitions between angular states.
+Note that the angle-invariant term of the potential is omitted, as it does not cause any transitions between rotational states.

-For a pump pulse duration significantly shorter than the rotational period of the rotor, $t \ll 2\pi \mathcal{I}/\hbar$, the pulse envelope can be approximated as a delta-peak.
+For a pump pulse duration significantly shorter than the rotational period of the rotor, $t \ll 2\pi \mathcal{I}/\hbar$, the so-called impulsive alignment regime, the pulse envelope can be approximated as a delta peak.
 For a pulse centered at $\tau=0$ the resulting Hamiltonian takes the form

 where the integrated interaction strength $\mathrm{P}$ is defined as

 We integrate the Schr\"odinger equation with the Hamiltonian~\eqref{Hamiltonian}:

 which is equivalent to